matteodefelice/yapos/README.md

     because our formulation converts the CSVs into information by position (using Pandas `iloc`).
-Then be careful when changing the inputs, all the dimensions (units, zones, etc.) MUST follow the same order in all the input files.
+Then be careful when changing the inputs, all the dimensions (units, zones, etc.) MUST follow the same order in all the [input files](#inputs) and the name of the simulation that will be used to name the NetCDF output file.

 ## How to set up and launch a simulation